StefanRickli/altium-ibom-releaser/README.md

 1. Download the files from the latest [release](https://github.com/StefanRickli/altium-ibom-releaser/releases) of this repository.
 2. Copy the executable into any location of your `PATH` environment variable.
 3. Continue at step 5 of the installation using project script.

+### Updates

+Updates to `altium-ibom-releaser` have two scopes:

+- **.pas/.dfm** files: Unfortunately, because we need to add them to each project, each project needs to be updated manually.
+- **Executable**: The executable is a standalone file, outside your Altium project.
+You can simply replace the old version with the new one (using manual overwrite or new invocation of `install.ps1`).
+The new version will be used in the next project release.
+That means, updates to the visuals of the HTML file will be automatically included in the next project release.

 ## Python Package Development